Bill Self: Early coaching jobs

 In 1985, Self joined Larry Brown's coaching staff at the University of Kansas.
 He remained at Kansas as an assistant coach for the 1985–1986 season.
 Between 1986 and 1993, Self was an assistant coach at Oklahoma State University under Leonard Hamilton, followed by Eddie Sutton.

-Oral Roberts

 Self's first head coaching position came at Oral Roberts who hired him in 1993.
-In his first season at ORU, the team managed only six wins/victories.
+In his first season at ORU, the team managed only six wins.
 Things improved slightly the following year, when ORU won ten games.
 In Self's third season, he guided the Golden Eagles to an 18–9 record, and in his fourth season, (1996–1997), ORU registered a 21–7 record as the school made its first postseason tournament appearance since its 1983–1984 appearance in the National Invitation Tournament.

-Tulsa

 After rebuilding the Golden Eagles, Self was hired by crosstown rival Tulsa and spent three seasons (1998 to 2000) there, compiling a Tulsa-best 74–27 record.
 While at TU, Self coached the Golden Hurricane to consecutive NCAA tournament appearances in 1999 and 2000.
 In the 1999–2000 season, in addition to setting a school single-season record for victories by compiling a 32–5 record, Self led the Golden Hurricane to its first-ever Elite Eight appearance.